willdurand-edu/php-slides/src/2/01_symfony2.md

 # Application Configuration

-An application consists of a collection of bundles representing all of the features and capabilities of your application.
+An application consists of a collection of "bundles" representing all of the features and capabilities of your application.

-Each bundle can be customized via configuration files written in `YAML`, `XML` or `PHP`.
+Each "bundle" can be customized via configuration files written in `YAML`, `XML` or `PHP`.

 By default, the main configuration file lives in the `app/config/` directory and is called either `config.yml`, `config.xml` or `config.php` depending on which format you prefer.

+Symfony2 is all about configuring everything, and you can do pretty much everything you want.
+That's why people agreed on some conventions, but then again, a convention is just **A** way to do things, not **THE** way to do them.

 ---

 # YAML Configuration

+### Example:

     !yaml
     # app/config/config.yml